glide-browser/glide/src/glide/docs/contributing.md

 ["dist/browser_my_test.js"]
 ```

-You must point to the `dist/*.js` file instead of the `.ts` file as Firefox's test runner does not yet support directly running TS files.
+You must point to the `path:dist/*.js` file instead of the `path:.ts` file as Firefox's test runner does not yet support directly running TS files.

-The typical naming convention is `browser_$name.ts` but you can choose to use a different name.
+The typical naming convention is `path:browser_$name.ts` but you can choose to use a different name.

 A typical test file looks like this: